ChristianUfrecht/HHVL-image-archive/README.md

 # CopyFiles-HHVL-Bildarchiv
-This code is for searches in the HHVL image archive by name.
+class for searches and modifications in the HHVL image archive